ClickUp pricing 2026: Free vs paid plans side by side

 Breaking down the plans for ClickUp pricing

 ClickUp has four main plans: Free Forever, Unlimited, Business, and Enterprise.
-You can also bolt on an AI add-on to any of the paid plans.
-Let’s dig into what you actually get for your money.
+You can also bolt on the ClickUp Brain AI add-on to any of the paid plans.
+Let's dig into what you actually get for your money.

 PlanPricing (Billed Annually)Key FeaturesMajor Limitations